AlbertNjaneKimani/user-service/README.md

 # user-service
-# TODO: This is a user Microservice where a user can top up account balance,
+## Description:
-and do transactions.
+ This is a user Microservice where a user can top up account balance, and do transactions.
 This Service will iunteract with order microservice where the orders for a speciffic user will be monotored.
 ## It has the following end points